lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

           |} |> box)
 ```

-As you can see customizing how http messages are destructured simply consists of providing a function that returns whatever we want, here we define it as an anonymous record with just the properties we need.
+As you can see customizing how http messages are destructured simply consists of providing a function that returns any object, here we define it as an anonymous record with just the properties we need.
 Our new logic can be added to the main logger with the following line:

 ```fsharp
 // add our own custom destructuring logic